Ezekiel 28 – Against Satan, King of Tyre

 ii.
 If this is the case, it explains well Satan’s present strategy against man: to obscure the image of God in man through encouraging sin and rebellion, to cause man to serve him, and to prevent the ultimate glorification of man.

 c.
 Therefore I cast you as a profane thing: This speaks of the expulsion of Satan from heaven, something that seems to still be in the future of God’s plan of the ages (Revelation 12:7-9).
-In fact there are four falls of Satan, and this refers to his second of the four; or perhaps the phrase I destroyed you means this refers to the fourth fall of Satan.
+In fact, there are four falls of Satan and this refers to the second of the four; or perhaps the phrase I destroyed you means this refers to the fourth fall of Satan.

 · Satan fell from glorified to profane (Ezekiel 28:14-16).
 This is what Jesus spoke of in Luke 10:18 when He says He saw Satan fall like lightning from heaven.
 This is the only fall of Satan that has already happened.

 · Satan will fall from having access to heaven (Job 1:12, 1 Kings 22:21, Zechariah 3:1) to restriction on the earth (Revelation 12:9).

 · Satan will fall from his place on the earth to bondage in the bottomless pit for 1,000 years (Revelation 20:1-3).

 · Finally, Satan will fall from the bottomless pit to the lake of fire, which we commonly know as hell (Revelation 20:10).

 d.
 Your heart was lifted up because of your beauty: Satan’s sin was prompted by pride.
 With a swelled heart, drunk on his own sense of beauty and splendor, he made himself an opponent of God, because God resists the proud, but gives grace to the humble (Proverbs 3:34, James 4:6, 1 Peter 5:5).